LIBRARY INFORMATION:

 Paterson says, "Read for your life," "Read for your life as a member of a family, as a part of a community, as a citizen of this country and a citizen of the world.

-NEWS about this year's New Ambassador.
+NEWS about the new New Ambassador.

 Walter Dean Myers, is the award-winning author and 2012-2013 National Ambassador for Young People's Literature.